saebekassebil/teoria/README.md

 `x = 2, # = 1, b = -1, bb = -2`

 #### TeoriaNote#key([whitenotes])
  - Returns the piano key number.
-Fx A4 would return 49
+E.g. A4 would return 49

 *whitenotes* - If this parameter is set to `true` only the white keys will be counted when finding the key number.
 This is mostly for internal use.